 I type using an on-screen keyboard.
 My on-screen keyboard has “word prediction” so that I only have to type the first letters of the word.
 My keyboard displays a list of words that begin with those letters.
 I then click on my word.
 This software speeds up my typing significantly.
 I usually type fast enough that I can go on-line and keep up with chat groups without being noticeably slow.
 My on-line playing games became a way to supplement my therapy life.
 When I wasn’t at therapy you could almost always find me on the computer, often on-line.

 I hope you can see that there is life after disability.
 The computer is certainly one way this can be done.
 Don’t ever give up on yourself.
 My disability is from stroke.
 This is just one disability of many.
 Where there is a will there is a way.
-Almost 20 years ago I would have never believed I’d be doing what I’m doing now but I love it.
+Over 20 years ago I would have never believed I’d be doing what I’m doing now but I love it.
 You couldn’t pry me away from my computer no matter what.
 I even don’t mind being disabled.
 That may seem hard to believe but I have my reasons.
 Spending time on the computer, on-line, has helped make living with my disability more manageable.

 If you get the chance to use the computer, I recommend it. :-)